|Wednesday, December 14, 2022|

 Research demonstrates myriad benefits of scholastic esports programs, and schools and OST programs are now clamoring to implement them.
 The issue is no longer why, but how.
 This panel will provide practical insights for starting a program, whether implementing out-of-school-time clubs or classroom curriculum, whether approaching through Athletics/Activities or Education.

-Moderator: Claire LaBeaux - North America Scholastic Esports Federation (NASEF)
+Moderator: Claire LaBeaux - NASEF - Network of Academic and Scholastic Esports Federations

 Chris Fahey - California Interscholastic Federation